PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 14:48:44
+Last updated: 2024-04-05 14:49:19
-Random Quote: After all, what’s more human than the fight for survival? - Tokyo
+Random Quote: I'm sorry.
+I've been told before that my light tread is too elegant to be detected by the human ear. - Kamala